fatondomi/homeServer/README.md

 1 Web page for the mobile phone user

+1 Python script to read the gpio pins and write a text file to communicate with the Node Server

 Description
 ------------------------
 A Raspberry pi is used as a server.
 When prompted by the user through the web page